go-aah/docs/authorization.md

 <ul>
   <li>aah supports ACL, RBAC, ABAC, or custom (name your own).
 This is the capabilities of aah security design and implementation.</li>
   <li>Construct the permission string the way application want; as long as <code>authz.Authorizer</code> knows how to work with it. aah <code>Permission</code> is powerful and intuitive, learn more <a href="security-permissions.html">Understanding Permissions in aah</a>.</li>
+  <li>aah supports dynamically add/remove roles and permissions at runtime with `Subject` instance.
+It means, you won’t have to force application users to logout and login back in order to get their new roles/permissions.</li>
 </ul>
  </p>
 </div>